There are three different GoPro-branded remote controls available for their cameras, but they don't all charge the same way or use the same cable.

 While the remote is charging, you’ll see a “Remote Battery” message on the small LCD screen with an animated charging icon.

 The Remo’s main control is a large shutter button.
-But it only works with the HERO5, HERO6, and HERO7 Black cameras (it doesn’t work with the HERO7 Silver, HERO7 White, or HERO (2018) because those cameras don’t offer the ability to connect a remote).
+But it only works with newer Black edition camera, such as the HERO5, HERO6, and HERO7 Black (it doesn’t work with the HERO7 Silver, HERO7 White, or HERO (2018) because those cameras don’t offer the ability to connect a remote).

 The USB-C port is on the side of the remote, covered by a small rubber door to seal it against water.